-The higher a Fund's portfolio turnover rate, the greater the likelihood the Fund will incur capital gains or losses.
+The higher a Fund's portfolio turnover rate, the greater the trading costs payable by a Fund and the greater the likelihood the Fund will incur capital gains or losses.
 In the event a Fund realizes capital gains, the gains will, in most cases, be distributed to you by way of capital gains dividends and must be included in computing your income for tax purposes for that year.
 There is not necessarily a relationship between a high turnover rate and the performance of a Fund.